About The Minneapolis Park and Recreation Board

 Welcome to the Minneapolis Park and Recreation Board (MPRB), one of the premier park systems in the United States.
 Its picturesque lakes, neighborhood parks, recreation centers and diversified programming have made the park system an important component of what makes Minneapolis a great place to live, play and work.

 The Minneapolis Park System consists of 197 park properties, including local and regional parks, playgrounds, golf courses, gardens, picnic areas, biking and walking paths, nature sanctuaries and the 55-mile Grand Rounds National Scenic Byway.
-Together, these properties total nearly 6,732 acres of land and water.
+Together, these properties total nearly 6,744 acres of parkland and water.
 The backbone of the park system is its 47 full-service neighborhood recreation centers.

 The MPRB’s organizational structure provides administration, planning, programs, development, maintenance and police protection for the city's park and recreational facilities.
 Environmental, recreational and other park programs and services are provided for all ages and abilities.

 The Minneapolis Park and Recreation Board annually serves nearly 400,000 citizens of Minneapolis.
 Approximately 18 million visits are made to the system each year, with an estimated five million visits to neighborhood parks.
 The Chain of Lakes draws over five million visits annually.